-A potential concern with RD estimates is that the using observations away from the threshold increases the risk of biased estimates (Calonico, Cattaneo, and Titiunik, 2014).
-In Table G.3 and Table G.4 I present bias-corrected estimates using 1st and 2nd order polynomial fits and the method of Calonico, Cattaneo, and Titiunik (2014).
+A potential concern with RD estimates is that the using observations away from the threshold increases the risk of biased estimates (Calonico et al., 2014).
+In Table G.3 and Table G.4 I present bias-corrected estimates using 1st and 2nd order polynomial fits and the method of Calonico et al. (2014).
 Specification (8) presents the optimal bandwidth of 10% determined from the variance-bias tradeoff.